Donate books to help fund our work. Learn more→

 Eurythmy as Visible Speech

-GA 279
+GA 277d

 A1.
-How Does Eurythmy Stand With Regard to the Artistic Development of the Present Day?
+How Does Eurythmy Stand with Regard to the Artistic Development of the Present Day?

-Introductory words to the Eurythmy performance given in Dornach, 26th December, 1923, on the occasion of the Foundation Meeting of the General Anthroposophical Society.
+On the occasion of the Foundation Meeting of the General Anthroposophical Society.

 The nature of eurythmy has certainly been repeatedly discussed before the most varied groups of our friends, lately also it was presented in the most varied way in the Goetheanum,1See Rudolf Steiner, foreword to a eurythmy performance in ‘Das Goetheanum’ Year 3, No. 7.
 23rd Sept., 1925. and it is indeed unnecessary to speak at this performance, which is to be given exclusively to our friends about the essential nature of eurythmy, about the basic principles, which are known to all.
 Yet I should like to characterize again and again from a certain standpoint both the way in which eurythmy stands in the artistic development of the present and what its position among the arts in general is.
 To-day I will speak a few words about how eurythmy must in fact, as it were from its very nature, be drawn out from the being of man by a spiritual world-conception, which, in accordance with the signs of the times, is making itself felt in our present age.